 If you have any concerns about your child please see their class teacher or our SENCO, Mrs Lowrie.

-Our governor responsible for monitoring the SEN provision is Nicola Read.
+Our governor responsible for monitoring the SEND provision is Nicola Read.

 Some links for parents that may be useful: